Franklin, Indiana

 Franklin is a city in Johnson County, Indiana, United States.
 The population was 23,712 at the 2010 census.
 Located about 20 mi south of Indianapolis, the city is the county seat of Johnson County.
 The site of Franklin College, the city attracts numerous regional sports fans for the college teams, as well as audiences for its art events.

 History

 Franklin was platted in 1823.
 It was named after Benjamin Franklin.
 The Franklin post office was established in 1824.
+Franklin was incorporated as a city in 1861.

 Bethel African Methodist Episcopal Church, Franklin College Library (Shirk Hall), Franklin College-Old Main, Franklin Commercial Historic District, Franklin Senior High School, Greenlawn Cemetery, Herriott House, Johnson County Courthouse Square, Martin Place Historic District, Masonic Temple, and August Zeppenfeld House are listed on the National Register of Historic Places.

 Franklin Wonder Five

 The small town became nationally famous during the 1920s due to the outstanding athletic achievements of the local high school basketball team, who became known as the Franklin Wonder Five.
 A small group who had played together as boys, led by Fuzzy Vandivier and coached by Ernest "Griz" Wagner, they became the first high school team to win the state championship for three consecutive years (1920–22).
 The youths followed Wagner to the local Franklin College, where he became coach and they earned the title of national college champions in 1923.
 They turned down an offer to play against the top professional team, the New York Celtics.